Jsundstrom0223/should_it_be_hyphenated/README.md

 Should It Be Hyphenated?, created by a technical editor, aims to help answer those questions.

 Should It Be Hyphenated? is a work-in-progress web application with a Python/Flask back end.
-The app relies on Merriam-Webster's Collegiate® Dictionary with Audio API and is [hosted on Render] (https://should-it-be-hyphenated-kmfc.onrender.com/).
+The app relies on Merriam-Webster's Collegiate® Dictionary with Audio API and is [hosted on Render](https://should-it-be-hyphenated-kmfc.onrender.com/).

 ## Usage